 III.
 PREDICTING – We build mathematical models to upscale results from lab to field and to predict if the effects of microscopic heterogeneities are encoded in the macroscopic behaviors of a GCS system.

 The self-organisation of a GCS formation is among the most exciting research topics in Earth Sciences.
 After injection, CO2 acidifies formation water and dissolves minerals.
 The reactive fluid flows toward the more permeable region, dissolving minerals there and making it even more permeable.
 A positive feedback loop forms spontaneously , leading to flow channelization.
 This phenomenon is similar to the “Mathew Effect” in sociology, where an economic inequality leads to “the rich get richer and the poor get poorer”.
 In this analogue, CO2 is the “fortune” and the inherent petrophysical and chemical heterogeneities in natural porous materials are the inequalities.
 During this dynamic process, certain microstructural features may grow into hydrological properties that ultimately determine the entire flow field.
 In OMINICS, we create various models to study the development of flow networks in GCS and relate the networks’ topological and statistical features to their capacity of dissipating anthropogenic CO2.
 Here is an example of network development for those very, very patient viewers:

-OMNICS was launched on March 10, 2016 and is still ongoing.
-Its progress updates have been delivered through six talks at international conferences, including one invited talk.
-The final results will be disseminated through a series of eight peer reviewed Open Access publications upon the project closure in March, 2018.
+OMNICS was launched on March 10, 2016.
+Its progress updates have been delivered through eight talks at international conferences, including three invited talks.
+The final results will be disseminated through a series of seven peer reviewed Open Access publications upon the project closure in March, 2018.